iliyaZelenko/laravel5.7-vue-cli3-boilerplate/README.md

 9. Copy [.env.example](https://github.com/iliyaZelenko/laravel5.7-vue-cli3-boilerplate/blob/master/frontend/.env.example) to `.env` and set your `VUE_APP_BACKEND` (backend url)
 10. `yarn` or `npm install`

-Create an "issue" if you have questions, I will help.
+Create an [issue](https://github.com/iliyaZelenko/laravel5.7-vue-cli3-boilerplate/issues/new) if you have questions, I will help.

 ## Usage